-The School District prepared financial statements that, although formatted similar to financial statements prescribed by the Governmental Accounting Standards Board, report on the basis of cash receipts and cash disbursements, rather than GAAP.
+The School District prepared financial statements that, although formatted similar to financial statements prescribed by Governmental Accounting Standards Board Statement, report on the cash basis of accounting rather than GAAP.
 The accompanying financial statements and notes omit certain assets, liabilities, deferred inflows/outflows of resources, fund equities/net position, and disclosures that, while presumed material, cannot be determined at this time.

-Pursuant to Ohio Rev. Code § 117.38 the School District may be fined and subject to various other administrative remedies for its failure to file the required financial report.
+Pursuant to Ohio Rev. Code § 117.38, the School District may be fined and subject to various other administrative remedies for its failure to file the required financial report.
 Failure to report on a GAAP basis compromises the School District's ability to evaluate and monitor the overall financial condition of the School District.
 To help provide the users with more meaningful financial statements, the School District should prepare its annual financial statements according to generally accepted accounting principles.

+Officials' Response:

-Officials' Response: The Board of Education of St. Marys City Schools has opted to prepare its financial statements using the 'look alike' OCBOA presentation.
+The Board of Education of St. Marys City Schools has opted to prepare its' financial statements using the "look alike" OCBOA presentation.
 The driving force behind this option is financial.
-The preparation costs, as well as the auditing costs, are considerable less with this OCBOA presentation than with a GAAP presentation.
-In addition, the AICPA has interpreted that this type of 'look alike' OCBOA presentation is acceptable.
+The preparation costs, as well as the auditing costs, are considerably less with this OCBOA presentation than with a GAAP presentation.
+In addition, the AICPA has interpreted that this type of "look alike" OCBOA presentation is acceptable